-Wags 'n' Whiskers: the City celebrates pets and their owners each year, usually in March, with this annual pet festival at the Keysville Dog Park, 2461 Keysville Avenue.
+Wags 'n' Whiskers: the City celebrates pets and their owners each year, with this annual pet festival at the Keysville Dog Park, 2461 Keysville Avenue.
 Low cost pet shots are usually offered by a local veterinarian.
 The City partners with organizations like PETCO and H.E.L.P.
 Animals, Inc. to bring Wags 'n' Whiskers to the public.
+This year the event will be scaled down and is scheduled to take place at Wes Crile Park on Saturday, April 24, 2021 between 9:00 a.m. and 12:00 noon.
+More details will be posted as it becomes available.

-Eggstravaganza: West Volusia's largest egg hunt and Deltona's fastest event is our annual Easter egg collection with over 30,000 eggs.
+Eggstravaganza: This event is cancelled for 2021.
+West Volusia's largest egg hunt and Deltona's fastest event is our annual Easter egg collection with over 30,000 eggs.
 The event takes place annually the Saturday before Easter weekend and begins promptly at 10 a.m. at the Dewey O. Boster Sports Complex, 1200 Saxon Blvd., and is for children ages 2 to 10.
 (Parents: DON’T BE LATE.)
 Believe it when we say it is the fastest annual event conducted by the City.
 The egg “hunting” typically lasts just over 10 minutes.
 "Hunters" are divided into age categories and should each bring their own baskets for egg collecting.
 The festivities and entertainment continue until noon keeping all the kids interested.giving families lots to do.

-Community Health Expo: Cancelled for 2020.
-Usually held in June, Parks & Rec staff gather the best vendors all in one space, to encourage residents to consider improving their wellness and overall health.
+Community Health Expo: Usually held in June, Parks & Rec staff gather the best vendors all in one space, to encourage residents to consider improving their wellness and overall health.
 The event is designed to provide opportunities for all Deltona residents to educate themselves on health and wellness related resources available to them both in and around Deltona.
 The expo is for the entire family including children, young adults, moms, dads and seniors.
 Vendors from health care providers, wellness organizations, financial and retirement advisors and government liaisons are on hand to answer questions.
 Free massages, blood pressure checks and hearing screenings are usually available.